“YOUR APPLE DEVICE HAS A VIRUS” virus. How to remove? (Uninstall guide)

 On the final note, a widely-spread opinion that MacOS is fully immune to malware might turn out to be perilous as felons find ways to penetrate even most unbreakable systems.
 Other than English, Russian, French, Turkish[3] users should be vigilant of the scam.

-To remove “YOUR APPLE DEVICE HAS A VIRUS” virus, follow these steps:
+Getting rid of “YOUR APPLE DEVICE HAS A VIRUS” virus.
+Follow these steps

 Do not get alarmed by “Your Apple Device Has a Virus” alerts.
 Close the web page.
 If you have security tool, scan the browser.